andymangold/gd1/course-sheet.md

 Things to consider:
 - "The well designed X" is not an acceptable competitive edge.
 Try harder.
+- Painting colored lines and shapes on existing products is not an acceptable competitive edge, either.

 Precedence, Inspiration, and Related Reading:
 - [Tesla Motors](http://www.teslamotors.com/)